-Serve these mushroom pierogi, simple and irresistible, as an appetizer or a casual main dish.
-These Polish dumplings are traditionally served with soft, browned onions or sour cream.
+These mushroom-packed Polish dumplings are traditionally served with soft, browned onions or sour cream.

 Store-bought frozen puff pastry makes easy work of this savory mushroom and spinach pie.
 Serve with a salad as a main dish or cut into small squares for a quick appetizer.